On May 1, we opened submissions for Playing Authors and officially launched Old Iron Press.

 Here it is:

-- Old Iron Press is dedicated to iteration and the project of ongoingness.
+Old Iron Press is dedicated to inclusion, iteration, and the project of ongoingness.

 Let’s break that down a bit.

 I grew up in a tiny town in Indiana surrounded by generations of DIYers and people who made things: beautifully carved birds, quilts, songs, furniture, and clothing.
-In our house, the Nearings’ book and the Firefox series were always at the ready.
+In our house, the Nearings’ book and the Whole Earth Catalog were always at the ready.
 It was clear from early on that everyone was a maker, everyone had stories, and the people keeping this making alive were doing valuable work.

 I also came of age with the Riot Grrrl Manifesto, Donna Haraway and The Cyborg Manifesto, The Madwoman in the Attic (Gilbert and Gubar), feminist/Queer theory, and zine culture.
 Collaborative creation was also a call to action.